alang100/DSTS_Assignment_1_Predictive_Modelling_Of_Eating_Out_In_Sydney/README.md

 The dataset included features such as restaurant address, cost, cuisine, location coordinates, ratings, and restaurant types.
 Key data preparation steps included:

 #### Predictive Modelling
-Before the predictive modelling could begin, feature engineering was applied to the dataset, to ensure the data was prepared for the modelling.
+Before the predictive modelling could begin, several feature engineering techniques were applied to the dataset, to ensure the data was prepared optimially for the modelling.

 ##### Feature Engineering
 **1. Data Cleaning and Handling Missing Values**